mhaas/personal-website/content/pages/ma-thesis.md

 My master's thesis is concerned with compositional sentiment recognition.
 I propose a weakly supervised technique to create sentiment lexicons from product reviews.
+In a cross-lingual setting, I use automatic alignments between syntax trees to leverage extensive English resources for sentiment analysis in German on the phrase level.
 Furthermore, I show how semi-supervised methods and ensemble learning can improve sentiment analysis performance in a resource-scarce setting.
 A crowdsourced German sentiment treebank is used to for training and evaluation.
 On this compositional